EngineeringLast Updated May 9, 20249 min read

-With companies expecting software products to handle constantly increasing volumes of requests and network bandwidth use, apps must be primed for scale.
+Companies expect software products to handle increasing volumes of requests and network bandwidth use.
+That means that the apps developers create must be primed for scale.
 If you need resilient, resource-conserving systems with rapid delivery, it is time to design a distributed system.
-To successfully architect a heterogeneous, secure, fault-tolerant, and efficient distributed system, you need conscientiousness and some level of experience.
+To successfully architect a heterogeneous, secure, fault-tolerant, and efficient distributed system, you need to be conscientious and have some level of experience.
 This playbook will help you steer clear of common problems that might sabotage your design efforts.

 Before we get into tips and best practices for designing your distributed system, it might be helpful to look back at the evolution of software architecture.